lihop/glam/README.md

 # or: just integration
 ```

+> [!IMPORTANT]
-**Note:** Integration tests require [python](https://www.python.org/) to be installed to start an [http.server](https://docs.python.org/3/library/http.server.html) HTTP server.
+> Integration tests require [python](https://www.python.org/) to be installed to start an [http.server](https://docs.python.org/3/library/http.server.html) HTTP server.
 The integration tests also take a long time (more than 30 seconds) to run.

+### Continuous Integration

+We use [GitHub Actions](https://docs.github.com/en/actions) for continuous integration, ensuring that code changes are validated and tested on each push.
+The workflow tests the addon on each plaftform and several last major versions of Godot.
+Check the [`.github/workflows/main.yml`](./.github/workflows/main.yml) file for details on the CI workflow.

+### Continuous Delivery

+Whenever a tag is pushed, the main workflow triggers a `publish` step, creating a GitHub release.
+This automated process simplifies the release management.
+But before tagging the code, make sure the version in the [`.env`](./.env) is correctly bumped.